hcengineering/huly-docs/src/content/docs/getting-started/workspace-setup.md

 ---
 title: Setting up your workspace
-description: How to set up your Huly workspace.
+description: Learn how to set up your Huly workspace.
 ---

 ### Creating your first Workspace